• Skip to primary navigation

 • Add ingredients to a bowl and blend up until creamy.

-1 ¼ cup oat flour, ¼ cup butter, 1 teaspoon vanilla, pinch of salt
+1 ¼ cup oat flour, ¼ cup unsalted butter, 1 teaspoon vanilla, ⅛ teaspoon salt

 • Spoon your batter into a frosting bag with the tip cut off.
 I cut the tip so the opening is about 1-inch and push it into a glass to make filling it easier.

-• Pro-tip: Chill the dough 15 minutes in the refrigerator before baking.
-If you bake in two batches, leave unbaked batter in refrigerator just 10 minutes before piping and baking to help contain spreading and keep the nice oval shape.
+If you bake in two batches, leave unbaked batter in refrigerator before piping and baking.
+Keeping it chilled helps contain spreading and keep the nice oval shape.

 • Pipe 3-inch cookies along the lines you see through the parchment paper.